Vaishnaviawa15/NLP-Skills-Extraction-App/README.md

 This tool directly addresses these issues by providing an automated, clear, and immediate analysis of job requirements, empowering users to make more informed decisions about their learning and career development.

+2. Key Features
+Automated Skill Extraction: Instantly parses job descriptions to identify key skills.

+Hard & Soft Skill Categorization: Intelligently separates technical abilities from interpersonal qualities.

+Data-Driven Dictionary: Utilizes a skill dictionary built from analyzing thousands of real-world job postings.

+Interactive Web Interface: A simple and user-friendly interface powered by Streamlit.

+Real-Time Analysis: Provides immediate feedback with no wait time.

-2. Technical Workflow & Methodology
+3. Technical Workflow & Methodology
 The application is the result of a systematic data analysis and NLP workflow performed in a series of data science notebooks.

+Job Description Text -> [Text Preprocessing] -> [Skill Extraction] -> Categorized Skills (Hard/Soft)

 The core steps are outlined below.

 Step 1: Data Loading & Skill Analysis
 Dataset: The project began with a dataset of job postings (all_job_post.csv), which included columns for job descriptions and their associated ground-truth skill sets.